 - The potential privacy risks associated with the company’s confidential information.
 A Japanese distributor acting as your DMAH may acquire knowledge on important facts such as product development and raw materials to register your product that may expose your intellectual property.

 - Changing distributors in the future may be a challenging process.
-In the future you may be in a difficult situation if you decide to change distributors since your distributor currently holds your product licenses and provides DMAH services.
+If you decide to change distributors down the road, you may be in a difficult situation since your current distributor holds your product licenses and provides DMAH services.
 In many instances, when the distributor DMAH suspects a loss in profitable business, they may not be inclined to transfer the foreign medical company’s product licenses to another DMAH in Japan.
 A “friendly” product license transfer from the initial distributor to another new distributor can be very expensive for the foreign manufacturer or lead to your products not being registered in Japan, hence hurting your sales there.

 - An independent third party located in Japan